subquery/documentation/docs/quickstart/quickstart_chains/polkadot-other.md

 Clone a project from: [https://github.com/subquery/subql-starter](https://github.com/subquery/subql-starter) to start with some standard boilerplate (it might be easiest to just fork that repo and copy an existing one that is most like your chain).

-**2. Update project.yaml & package.json file**
+**2. Update project.ts & package.json file**

 In the `package.json`, you will want to update the `name` and `description`.

-The majority of changes occur in the project manifest (`project.yaml`).
+The majority of changes occur in the project manifest (`project.ts`).
 This include the following:

 - `name`
 - `description`